Transfeminism: Radical transfeminism

+Talia Bhatt's 2025 Trans/Rad/Fem engages with second-wave literature and lesbian feminist arguments to argue that gender is a system of labor extraction, and critiques the individualist tendencies of liberal feminism which fail to challenge structural violence.

 Issues within transfeminism

 Inclusion in mainstream feminism

 According to Graham Mayeda, women who identify as right-wing feel that issues of equality and female importance becomes less significant when the biology of trans people, specifically, male-to-female trans people, is mentioned.
 He noted that these feminists feel that the biological nature of trans-females confuse "women only" boundaries and could contradict or disrupt feminist goals of establishing a voice in a patriarchal world.

 Groups such as the Lesbian Avengers accept trans women, while others reject them.
 The Violence Against Women Act now "explicitly protects transgender and lesbian, gay, and bisexual survivors", such that domestic violence centers, rape crisis centers, support groups, and other VAWA-funded services cannot turn away any person due to their sex, gender identity or expression, or sexual orientation.